-To facilitate the investigation, try to send only the single source file or function that is causing the error, plus the command-line options used.
+To facilitate the investigation, try to send only the single image, object, source file, or function that is causing the error, plus the command-line options used.

-If the internal fault is caused by the assembler, and the source code contains pre-processor macros, it might be necessary to use the compiler to preprocess the source before sending it to your supplier.
+If the assembler causes the internal fault, and the source code contains pre-processor macros, it might be necessary to use the compiler to preprocess the source before sending it to your supplier.
+That is, to take account of files added with #include, pass the file through the preprocessor as follows: